 A child-focused course supporting mediators to work confidently with families where sexual orientation or gender identity is relevant, while avoiding discrimination and maintaining impartiality.
-The course is delivered by AllSorts.
+Delivered by Allsorts.

 This 3-hour training course focuses on child-centred family mediation where issues relating to sexual orientation and/or gender identity form part of the wider family context.
 This may include situations where a child identifies as LGBT+, where a parent identifies as LGBT+, or where children or family members are struggling to understand or accept another family member’s identity.